-Torre et al. [32] have investigated the behavior of short-length PLA 3D printed samples under compression with a specific focus on buckling.
-The square polymeric columns are produced by Fused Filament Fabrication (FFF) and utilized in experimental tests.
-The compression of the specimens is monitored using a single-camera Digital Image Correlation (DIC) system, and the slenderness ratio at which the elements start to buckle is identified.
-The experimental results are compared with analytical, linear, and non-linear Finite Elements (FE) models.
-Results of FEA show good agreement with the experimental tests.
+Torre et al. [32] have investigated the behavior of short-length PLA 3D printed samples under compression with a specific focus on the buckling.
+The square polymeric columns were produced by Fused Filament Fabrication (FFF) and utilized in experimental tests.
+The compression of the specimens was monitored using a single-camera Digital Image Correlation (DIC) system, and the slenderness ratio at which the elements started to buckle was identified.
+The experimental results were compared with analytical, linear, and non-linear Finite Elements (FE) models.

 Quan et al. [33] fabricated the re-entrant structure, which was reinforced with Kevlar fibers using FDM technology, and studied the in-plane compression behavior.
 They also performed an analytical model for obtaining the elastic modulus and Poisson's ratio.
 They validated their analytical and numerical results using experimental tests.
 Veisi and Farrokhabadi [34] presented a new analytical model based on the classical lamination theory (CLT) to evaluate the in-plane mechanical properties of the fiber-reinforced re-entrant structure.
 They compared their results with the available finite element analysis and experimental tests mentioned in previous studies.
 The results showed that the proposed analytical model has good agreement with numerical and experimental results.
 Farrokhabadi et al. [35] studied the fiber-reinforced cruciform unit cell.
 They studied the mechanical properties of the proposed structure under tensile loading.
 Castigliano's second theorem and energy method were employed in their theoretical model.
 They evaluated their results using experimental tests and numerical analysis.
 Farrokhabadi et al. [36] presented a novel analytical model to evaluate the mechanical properties of the fiber-reinforced U-type unit cell.
 They have used experimental tests and numerical analysis under tensile loading to validate the proposed theoretical model.

 Reviewing the previous studies, it can be understood that the bone-inspired unit cell has better mechanical properties than conventional honeycomb and re-entrant structures[30].
 This feature can be employed for design of lightweight structures.
-In this study, for the first time, the composite bone-inspired cellular structure is designed for lightweight applications.
-This composite structure is fabricated with continuous glass fiber and polylactic acid using the FDM 3D printer.
+In this study, a novel composite bone-inspired cellular structure is designed for lightweight applications.
+This composite structure is fabricated with a continuous glass fiber and polylactic acid using the FDM 3D printer.
 Furthermore, an analytical model based on the energy method and classical lamination theory (CLT) is proposed to investigate the equivalent mechanical properties in a bone-inspired cellular structure with composite struts.
 This novel approach provides an equivalent model that use the geometric parameters of the composite bone-inspired unit cell as variables and calculates equivalent mechanical properties.
 The analytical model is validated using numerical simulation and experimental tests.
 In addition, Digital Image Correlation (DIC) technique has been used to investigate the in-plane strains.
 Finally, the effect of geometrical parameters of the cellular structure on equivalent mechanical properties is studied.

 2. The bone-inspired cellular structure